The syslog-ng OSE application has been resurrected on macOS by our developer team.

 rabbitmq-c \

-# gcc@11 - Optional, clang now should compile all modules nicely
+# Optional, clang now should compile all modules nicely and it is the oficially supported compiler on macOS

 Note:

-• bison is required to be installed when using homebrew, because the options provided by Apple Developer Tools are incomplete. (for example: missing -W option) The reason is why bison is ?>required to be installed from homebrew is that the -W option is supported only after 2.3.
+• bison is required because the version provided by Apple Developer Tools is incomplete (e.g., missing the -W option).
+The reason bison needs to be installed via a package manager is that the -W option is supported only in versions after 2.3.

-• net-snmp might be needed as well when using homebrew, because the options provided by Apple Developer Tools are bogus a bit.
-The reason is why net-snmp might be required from homebrew is that the by default provided pkgconfig might give back bogus lib and include values.
+• net-snmp might also be needed because the options provided by Apple Developer Tools are somewhat incorrect.
+The reason Net-SNMP might be required from a package manager is that the default pkg-config may return incorrect library and include paths.

-• openssl - since macOS provides LibreSSL by default, you might need to expand the search path of pkg-config to find the freshly installed openSSL, see bellow. (seems it was an issue only with 1.1.x version of openssl)
+• openssl - since macOS provides LibreSSL by default, you may need to expand the search path of pkg-config to find the newly installed OpenSSL.
+(This seems to have been an issue only with OpenSSL version 1.1.x.)

 • libdbi and libdbi-drivers are maintained and updated in syslog-ng OSE repositories, use the latest master version from there